 Just outside of the city limits of Da Nang is the Son Tra Peninsula, also commonly called Monkey Mountain.
 This area is protected and has very little infrastructure on it to protect the, you guessed it, monkeys.
-There are a few different monkey species that call this area home but the most special are the endangered Red-Shanked Douc.
+There are a few different monkey species that call this area home, but the most special are the endangered Red-Shanked Douc.
 These beautiful monkeys really are a sight to see!

-I’ve heard that they’re shy and hard to spot but every time I ventured to Son Tra, I was rewarded by seeing quite a few.
+I’ve heard that they’re shy and hard to spot, but every time I ventured to Son Tra, I was rewarded by seeing quite a few.
 Just keep your eyes open and search the jungle for movement as you go through.
 If you’re really interested in learning more about these monkeys and ensuring you spot them in the wild, there are tours that specialize in spotting them while you enjoy hiking through the jungle.

 Other than spotting the monkeys, it’s a beautiful place to simply enjoy the sites.
 The lush green jungle, rocky coast, and bright blue waters make exploring the Son Tra Peninsula a fantastic way to decompress from the week.

-Also on the peninsula is Lady Buddha, an incredible statue that overlooks Da Nang, and a place you need to visit while in Da Nang.
+Also on the peninsula is Lady Buddha, an incredible statue that overlooks Da Nang and a place you need to visit while in Da Nang.

 The best way to explore the peninsula is by driving your own motorbike, which must be a manual or semi-automatic bike.
-If you’re not comfortable on a bike, you won’t be able to do the entire loop, but can still visit Lady Buddha or the lush Intercontinental Hotel by taxi.
+If you’re not comfortable on a bike, you won’t be able to make the entire loop, but you can still visit Lady Buddha or the lush Intercontinental Hotel by taxi.

 2. Head To My Son Sanctuary

-Another great place to visit either by motorbike or tour is the My Son Sanctuary.
+Another great place to visit, either by motorbike or tour, is the My Son Sanctuary.
 Only about an hour away from Da Nang, it makes for a great day trip.
-The drive there is mostly through rice fields and distant mountains making the journey a scenic one, as well.
+The drive there is mostly through rice fields and distant mountains, making the journey a scenic one, as well.

-My Son is an area of partially ruined Hindu temples, dating all the way back from the 4th through to the 14th centuries.
-I was honestly surprised at how well preserved many of the temples are, especially given the bomb craters scattered throughout the area from the Vietnam War.
+My Son is an area of partially ruined Hindu temples dating all the way back from the 4th through to the 14th centuries.
+I was honestly surprised at how well-preserved many of the temples are, especially given the bomb craters scattered throughout the area from the Vietnam War.

 When my husband and I visited, we opted to drive ourselves and spend the day slowly walking around the temples with our dog.
-It was incredibly peaceful and we only saw a handful of other people.
+It was incredibly peaceful, and we only saw a handful of other people.
 It’s also possible to see the area on a guided tour.
-While this might give you more background information, the area has a lot of signs teaching you about the ruins so you’re able to get some context even without a guide.
+While this might give you more background information, the area has a lot of signs teaching you about the ruins, so you’re able to get some context even without a guide.

 3. Sunbathe or Surf at My Khe Beach

 My Khe Beach is the main strip of beach in Da Nang.
 Although the beach runs down the entire city and onto Hoi An without stopping so My Khe isn’t your only choice for sand and surf.
-What makes My Khe stand out though is this area always has chairs, umbrellas, and people serving beer and coconuts.
+What makes My Khe stand out, though, is this area always has chairs, umbrellas, and people serving beer and coconuts.

 Regardless of which part of the beach you decide to spend the day on, when your toes hit the sand, look to the left for the best view.
-There you’ll see Son Tra Penisula and Lady Buddha looking over you.
+There, you’ll see Son Tra Penisula and Lady Buddha looking over you.